mnfst/docs-baas/deploy-heroku.md

 ## Add environment variables

 Go to the "Settings" tab and click on "Reveal Config Vars" in the "Config Vars" section.
-Then add the 2 environment variables: `TOKEN_SECRET_KEY` (you can generate with https://jwtsecret.com/generate) and `NODE_ENV=production`.
+Then add the 2 environment variables: `TOKEN_SECRET_KEY` (which you can generate at https://jwtsecret.com/generate) and `NODE_ENV=production`.

 ## Create a start script for your Dyno